Russell Means: Early life

+Career

 Involvement with the American Indian Movement

 In 1968, Means joined the American Indian Movement (AIM), where he rose to become a prominent leader.
 In 1970, Means was appointed AIM's first national director, and the organization began a period of increasing protests and activism.

 Activism

 Means participated in the 1969 Alcatraz occupation.
 He had been there once before, to occupy it for 24 hours under the lead of his father, Walter "Hank" Means, and a few other Lakota men in March 1964.
 (Means' father died in January 1967).

 On Thanksgiving Day 1970, Means and other AIM activists staged their first protest in Boston: they seized the Mayflower II, a replica ship of the Mayflower, to protest the Puritans' and United States' mistreatment of Native Americans.
 In 1971 Means was one of the leaders of AIM's takeover of Mount Rushmore, a federal monument.
 Rushmore is within the Black Hills, an area sacred to the Lakota tribe.

-In November 1972, he participated in AIM's occupation of the Bureau of Indian Affairs (BIA) headquarters in Washington, D.C. to protest abuses.
+In November 1972, he participated in AIM's occupation of the Bureau of Indian Affairs (BIA) headquarters in Washington, D.C., to protest abuses.
 Many records were taken or destroyed, and more than $2 million in damage was done to the building.

 In 1973, Dennis Banks and Carter Camp led AIM's occupation of Wounded Knee, which became the group's best-known action.
 Means appeared as a spokesman and prominent leader.
 The armed standoff of more than 300 Lakota and AIM activists with the Federal Bureau of Investigation (FBI) and state law enforcement lasted for 71 days.
-A visiting Cherokee from North Carolina and an Oglala Lakota activist from Pine Ridge Reservation were killed in April.
+Frank Clearwater, a visiting Cherokee activist from North Carolina, and Lawrence "Buddy" Lamont, an Oglala Lakota activist from Pine Ridge Reservation, were killed in April.
+African-American activist Ray Robinson disappeared and is assumed to be buried in the hills.